• Skip to main content

 How long does it take to create pain relief using posture alignment therapy?

-December 28, 2022 by Lisa
+December 28, 2022 by Jess Powell

 Most of the clients we see are in pain.
 These clients come to us for relief with their knee pain, back pain, hip pain, and shoulder pain.
 Oftentimes, our clients have been to chiropractors, physical therapists, doctors, massage therapists, and acupuncturists that have been unable to create a lasting change with their muscle and joint pain.
 This can be challenging for our clients because their journey for pain relief has already taken weeks and months before we meet our clients for the first time.